No Man’s Sky Tips and Tricks: Make the most of the No Man’s Sky Next update with these handy hints

 No Man’s Sky was easily one of 2016’s biggest, and most controversial, releases.
 It’s utterly humongous, boasting a planet count of 18 quintillion unique and discoverable worlds and near-infinite ways to experience and play through the game.
 Simply put, no two people were set to have the same experience with No Man’s Sky.

-Over the past four years, the gameplay and your ability to interact with others have changed tremendously bringing a lot of users back to the game.
+Over the past five years, the gameplay and your ability to interact with others have changed tremendously bringing a lot of users back to the game.

 So, if you’re jumping back into No Man’s Sky following No Man’s Sky Next, here are the tips and tricks to set you on the right path during your spacefaring adventure.